trust-mfn-berlin/animals-as-objects/vault/story.classifying-cycladophora.md

 After sharing his results with Schaffner, Ehrenberg proceeded to present them in front of the Royal Prussian Academy of Sciences in 1861.
 The following year, the results were published in the _Monatsberichte der Königlichen Preussischen Akademie der Wissenschaften zu Berlin_ – to this day, this remains the reference description of _C. davisiana_.
 While Ehrenberg’s description still has priority according to current [[taxonomic orders|theme.taxonomic-orders]], his classification rapidly encountered significant criticism, in step with the changing understanding of microorganisms emerging in those times.
 The same year the description of _Cycladophora_ was published, another young German naturalist, Ernst Haeckel, turned his dissertation into a successful and elegant monograph on [[material.radiolaria]].
 Due to Haeckel’s stunning illustrations and detailed descriptions, this volume, and its reclassification of these microorganisms along with the principles of Charles Darwin’s evolutionary theory, quickly turned its author into one of the leading authorities on the subject of radiolaria.
 As it propelled Haeckel’s success as a fervent supporter and populariser of Darwin, the volume also continued and consolidated an aesthetic tradition in the visualisation of natural history, extending it to the wonders of [[microbial worlds|theme.microbial-worlds]].[^3]

 **Unlike Ehrenberg, who believed infusoria to be complete animals, with complex internal organs just like larger animals, Haeckel considered them unicellular ancestors of more complex life forms.** This understanding was built on the cell theory that was emerging at the time in Germany, which Ehrenberg openly opposed.
 But, while Haeckel tried to arrange radiolarians (including _C. davisiana_) into a natural system that represented their own evolutionary history, he became convinced that their evolutionary changes were _slow_.
 Haeckel came to think that radiolarian species had long ranges and had remained mostly the same over the planet’s geological history.
 This belief was confirmed in Haeckel’s detailed report on the radiolaria of the HMS Challenger.
-Doing so, Haeckel inadvertently almost consigned radiolaria to what seemed to be [[micropaleontological evolutionary dead ends|story.micropaleontological-evolutionary-dead-ends]], as naturalists focused on other species which were considered more interesting and useful. _Cycladophora davisiana_ became invisible again, as the specimens of the Ehrenberg Collection faded out, and were almost forgotten.
+Doing so, Haeckel inadvertently almost consigned radiolaria to what seemed to be [[micropaleontological evolutionary dead ends|story.micropaleontological-dead-ends]], as naturalists focused on other species which were considered more interesting and useful. _Cycladophora davisiana_ became invisible again, as the specimens of the Ehrenberg Collection faded out, and were almost forgotten.
 At least until other ways of [[using Cycladophora|story.using-cycladophora]] brought them back to light almost a century later.[^4]

 [^1]: There are several biographies of Ehrenberg.
 For a good overview, see David M. Williams and Robert Huxley. _Christian Gottfried Ehrenberg (1795-1876): The Man and His Legacy_.
 London: Acad.
 Press, 1998.
 The introduction is available here: https://ca1-tls.edcdn.com/Special-Issue-1-Christian-Gottfried-Ehrenberg-1795-1876-The-Man-and-His-Legacy-Small.pdf?mtime=20160715141137 (03.01.2022).
 For a biography in German, see Johannes v.
 Hanstein.
 “Ehrenberg, Christian Gottfried”.
 In _Allgemeine Deutsche Biographie 5_ [Online-Version], 1877: 701-711. https://www.deutsche-biographie.de/pnd118529250.html#adbcontent (03.01.2022).